 This course provides a student with the skills and knowledge necessary to maintain and service various hydraulic power transmission systems.
 Topics covered include hydraulic fundamentals, system operation, pump, valve and actuator service, as well as, seals, lines and hydraulic system components.
-Prerequisite/Corequisite: AUT 115 /AUT 190 fail basis).
+Prerequisite/Corequisite: AUT 115 /AUT 190 not completed in the day classes.
+(May be repeated for credit up to six credits for each course; graded on pass/fail basis).
 Prerequisite: Concurrent enrollment in first year automotive program classes